jeremytammik/tbc/a/2000_visual_api.md

 For example, for individual layers within a wall, minor discrepancies might appear between the volumes visible in the model and those shown in the material takeoff schedule.
 These discrepancies tend to occur when you use the wall sweep tool to add a sweep or a reveal to a wall, or under certain join conditions.

 ####<a name="3"></a> Material Assets and the Visual API

-Gary J. Orr of [MBI Companies Inc.](https://www.mbicompanies.com/) shares a nice VB.NET sample in the [Revit API discussion forum](http://forums.autodesk.com/t5/revit-api-forum/bd-p/160) thread demonstrating the interaction with [Materials, Material Assets (Appearance, Structural, Thermal) and the Visual API](https://forums.autodesk.com/t5/revit-api-forum/materials-material-assets-appearance-structural-thermal-and-the/m-p/12089438).
+A completely different aspect of materials is addressed by Gary J. Orr of [MBI Companies Inc.](https://www.mbicompanies.com/), who shares a nice VB.NET sample in the [Revit API discussion forum](http://forums.autodesk.com/t5/revit-api-forum/bd-p/160) thread demonstrating the interaction with [Materials, Material Assets (Appearance, Structural, Thermal) and the Visual API](https://forums.autodesk.com/t5/revit-api-forum/materials-material-assets-appearance-structural-thermal-and-the/m-p/12089438).